 89% of users select this mover

 How big is a 16-foot PODs storage container?

 PODS’ 16-foot containers measure 16 feet long, 8 feet high, and 8 feet wide.

 When you account for the POD’s outside dimensions, the interior space comes in at around 850 cubic feet.

 Compared to interstate movers, that’s relatively small.
 But as long as you pack carefully, you can fit a surprising amount of stuff into a 16-foot POD.

 Of course, bulky furniture like sofas, appliances, and entertainment centers eat up valuable space quickly.

-To attain maximum density and get the most bang for your buck, you’ll need to think and work like experienced movers.
+To get the most bang for your buck, you’ll need to think and work like experienced movers.
 Optimize space by: